-ltem Component Description 1 Operations Manager infrastructure One or more management servers and their dependencies, such as Microsoft SQL Server and a Microsoft Active Directory domain.
+Item Component Description 0 Operations Manager infrastructure One or more management servers and their dependencies, such as Microsoft SQL Server and a Microsoft Active Directory domain.
 These servers can either be deployed on-premises or in the AWS cloud; both scenarios are supported.